authnomicon/session/README.md

   - Traditional web applications that perform most of the application logic on the server and respond to user input submitted via HTML forms.
-  - Single-page applications (SPAs) that use of client-side JavaScript to render the user interface (UI) and call backend APIs on the _same_ [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin).
+  - Single-page applications (SPAs) that execute client-side JavaScript to render the user interface (UI) and call APIs hosted on the _same_ [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin).

 The Authnomicon project uses [Passport](https://www.passportjs.org/) as an authentication framework.
 Web-based authentication schemes are provided by